 Tai Lung swallowed hard, then tried for a casual shrug.
 "Are you kidding me?
 After the way you saved my life, cleared my name, even as you were dying—which, by the way, was totally and utterly badass…"

 "Well, I couldn't let that bitch get away with what she did to me," the bull said reasonably, and with surprising mildness considering his language.
-"I could see her for who she really was…and that Chao, he was a real piece of work…" He shuddered visibly.
+"I could see her for who she really was…and that Chao, he was something else…" He shuddered visibly.
 "Thank the gods you were able to put a stop to him before it got any worse…but anyway, I did what any friend would, Tai.
 Just like you did for me.
 That's why I came to tell you—you don't need to beat yourself up anymore over what happened."

 The spotted cat blinked, stunned.
 How did he know?
 Am I that obvious?
 "But…but if I'd gotten there sooner…if I hadn't spent so much time with Tigress…if I'd told you about the Wu Sisters as soon as we got back from Yunxian…"